contao/docs/docs/manual/guides/filter.en.md

 ```

 In order for Contao to take over this information, you have to update the »application cache« in the
-»System maintenance« section of the »[Contao Manager](/en/installation/contao-manager/)«.
+»System maintenance« section of the [Contao Manager](/en/installation/contao-manager/).
 Then call the
-Contao installation tool.
+[Contao installation tool](/en/installation/contao-installtool/).
 The tool recognizes the new field and offers you to create it in the database table
 »tl_content«.
 Every time you change the file »contao/dca/tl_content.php« this will be necessary again.

 The content element of type »`Text`« now contains a new input field (As key/value pair) for our data-attributes below